The Best Car Insurance in Wisconsin for 2022

 Best Car Insurance in Wisconsin for Customer Service

-The best insurers for customer service in Wisconsin are:
+The best auto insurers for customer service in Wisconsin are:

-- Hartford: MoneyGeek score of 4.5 out of 5
+- The Hartford: MoneyGeek score of 90 out of 100

 Erie has the highest customer satisfaction and claims ratings in Wisconsin among all the providers in MoneyGeek’s study.
 This policy may be more costly compared to other insurers, but the higher cost is a trade-off for better service.

-The Hartford ties in second for both customer satisfaction and claims ratings among auto insurers in Wisconsin.
+The Hartford tied in second for both customer satisfaction and claims ratings among auto insurers in Wisconsin.

-Best Car Insurance in Wisconsin for Drivers on a Budget
+Best Car Insurance in Wisconsin for Minimum Coverage

 MoneyGeek’s Pick: Erie